ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

     • Make sure you specify this population map to the denovo_map.pl command.

+    • Specify `-r/--min-samples-per-pop` at 0.8, requiring 80% of samples to have a given locus for it to be kept in the output.

     • There are three important parameters that must be specified to denovo_map.pl, the minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed between catalog loci (`n`).
-Choose which values of M and n you want to run, not overlapping with parameters other people have already chosen, and insert them into [this google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
-You can vary M (between 1 and 8) and n as well as `-r/--min-samples-per-pop` at 0.8 .
+Choose which values of M  you want to run (M<10), not overlapping with parameters other people have already chosen, and insert them into [this google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
+You can vary M (between 1 and 8).
+If you find most M values already running in the spreadsheer, you could vary -r away from 0.8% to see how that affect the results., .

     • You must set the `output_denovo` directory as the output, and use 4 threads (4 CPUs: so your analysis finishes faster than 1!).